Hlohlo10/FUTURE_DS_01-/insights.md

 ## Summary of Key Recommendations

-1. Invest heavily in Q4 preparation — revenue nearly doubles from August to November
+1. Invest heavily in Q4 preparation, revenue nearly doubles from August to November
 2. Focus marketing on top 3 products as they drive the most revenue
 3. Expand into Netherlands, Germany and France to reduce UK dependency